All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Overview: What Beginners Need to Know First

 Tirzepatide is a dual-action medication that activates two hormone receptors (GLP-1 and GIP) to suppress appetite, slow digestion, and improve how your body handles blood sugar and fat.
 Brand-name versions are Mounjaro (for diabetes) and Zepbound (for weight loss), both made by Eli Lilly.
-Compounded tirzepatide is the same active ingredient prepared by a licensed pharmacy at a lower price.
+Compounded tirzepatide is compounded formulations of the active ingredient prepared by a licensed pharmacy at a lower price.

 The three things beginners care about most: